 Often, Social Content comes from fans of your brand posting images and videos with your branded hashtag on Instagram.
 You can integrate your community’s content in your own social media strategy by simply recycling it on your social media feed.
 Learn how to use this content in a legally compliant way and make it usable for your brand in our blog post on the topic of copyright on Instagram.

 By doing so, you add value to your brand account on Instagram and make it more versatile by reusing UGC for feed posts or for Instagram stories.
 You can also create direct links that lead to the product detail pages of the respective products on your website.
 The buzzword is social commerce.
 You can get further information about social commerce in our blogpost on the topic.

 Apart from that, working with influencers is a great way to increase the authenticity and credibility of your company.
 With the help of influencer content, product seeding and influencer whitelisting, you can make your brand account more diverse, have a direct influence on the purchase decisions of your target group and and increase the effectiveness of your marketing campaigns.
-To learn how to measure the success of influencer campaigns and positively impact Influencer Marketing ROI, read our blog post on the topic.
+To learn how to find influencers that fit your brand, measure the success of influencer campaigns and positively impact Influencer Marketing ROI, read our related blog posts.

 If your company runs social ads on Facebook, Instagram or another social media network, you can include visual Social Content here as well.
 It adds an authentic touch to yourads through social proof, attracts more attention and entices people to click on them to learn more about your products.